 If preferred, a Complainant may also file a report using the Harassment/Sexual Misconduct, Discrimination (Including Disability) and Retaliation Complaint form available online.
 Reports can be made by victims and/or third parties using the same form.
-All grievances submitted online are received only by the acting Title IX Representative(s).
-This reporting method is NOT confidential and will trigger an investigation of the report by the school, and the reporting party will be contacted by the acting Title IX Representative(s).
+All grievances submitted online are received only by the Title IX Coordinator or acting Title IX Representative(s).
+This reporting method is NOT confidential and will trigger an investigation of the report by the school, and the reporting party will be contacted by the Title IX Coordinator or acting Title IX Representative(s).

 An anonymous report of harassment or sexual misconduct/assault may be submitted to Gnomon via an online anonymous reporting option.
 Utilizing this option will not initiate an investigation by Gnomon and the report will remain confidential.
-The ANONYMOUS Report of Harassment/Sexual Misconduct, Discrimination (Including Disability) and Retaliation form is found on Gnomon's website:
+The Anonymous Report of Harassment/Sexual Misconduct, Discrimination (Including Disability) and Retaliation form is found on Gnomon's website at: Anonymous Harassment/Sexual Misconduct, Discrimination and Retaliation Complaint form.